Marathon Petroleum (NYSE:MPC) Shares Gap Down to $150.89

 Marathon Petroleum Co.
 (NYSE:MPC – Get Free Report)’s share price gapped down before the market opened on Friday .
 The stock had previously closed at $150.89, but opened at $145.71.
 Marathon Petroleum shares last traded at $148.73, with a volume of 727,813 shares.

-Marathon Petroleum (NYSE:MPC – Get Free Report) last announced its quarterly earnings data on Tuesday, October 31st.
-The oil and gas company reported $8.14 EPS for the quarter, beating analysts’ consensus estimates of $7.79 by $0.35.
+Marathon Petroleum (NYSE:MPC – Get Free Report) last issued its earnings results on Tuesday, October 31st.
+The oil and gas company reported $8.14 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $7.79 by $0.35.
 Marathon Petroleum had a return on equity of 34.66% and a net margin of 7.52%.
-The company had revenue of $41.58 billion during the quarter, compared to the consensus estimate of $37.67 billion.
-During the same quarter in the prior year, the firm earned $7.81 EPS.
-The company’s quarterly revenue was down 12.0% compared to the same quarter last year.
-As a group, research analysts predict that Marathon Petroleum Co. will post 22.08 earnings per share for the current fiscal year.
+The firm had revenue of $41.58 billion for the quarter, compared to analysts’ expectations of $37.67 billion.
+During the same quarter last year, the business earned $7.81 earnings per share.
+The company’s revenue was down 12.0% compared to the same quarter last year.
+Equities analysts expect that Marathon Petroleum Co. will post 22.08 earnings per share for the current fiscal year.

 Marathon Petroleum Increases Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Monday, December 11th.
-Stockholders of record on Thursday, November 16th were given a dividend of $0.825 per share.
-This represents a $3.30 dividend on an annualized basis and a dividend yield of 2.24%.
-The ex-dividend date of this dividend was Wednesday, November 15th.
-This is an increase from Marathon Petroleum’s previous quarterly dividend of $0.75.
-Marathon Petroleum’s dividend payout ratio is 12.32%.
+The business also recently announced a quarterly dividend, which was paid on Monday, December 11th.
+Shareholders of record on Thursday, November 16th were issued a dividend of $0.825 per share.
+The ex-dividend date was Wednesday, November 15th.
+This represents a $3.30 dividend on an annualized basis and a yield of 2.24%.
+This is a boost from Marathon Petroleum’s previous quarterly dividend of $0.75.
+Marathon Petroleum’s dividend payout ratio (DPR) is 12.32%.

-Marathon Petroleum announced that its Board of Directors has initiated a stock repurchase plan on Wednesday, October 25th that permits the company to buyback $5.00 billion in outstanding shares.
-This buyback authorization permits the oil and gas company to repurchase up to 8.5% of its shares through open market purchases.
-Shares buyback plans are generally an indication that the company’s leadership believes its shares are undervalued.
+Marathon Petroleum declared that its board has authorized a stock buyback plan on Wednesday, October 25th that allows the company to buyback $5.00 billion in outstanding shares.
+This buyback authorization allows the oil and gas company to reacquire up to 8.5% of its stock through open market purchases.
+Stock buyback plans are often a sign that the company’s board of directors believes its stock is undervalued.

 Institutional Inflows and Outflows